-It’s important to end it as soon as possible.
+There’s a command in ending it as soon as possible.
 Don’t utter a word, maintain eye contact for a few seconds.
-Your reluctance to react causes the student to lose confidence and will walk away.
+Your reluctance to react will lead the student to lose confidence and walk away.
 For the sake of the rest of your students, immediately continue what you were doing.
-Also, as the teacher, you did not lower yourself to the same level of shameful behavior.
+This way, you are dominating the situation without stooping to shameful behavior.

-Such instances are short term.
-Entertaining the qualms of the moment might end you arguing with the student.
-Note that the moment you try getting in the last word with that student, you are submitting to that student’s game.
+Such instances are short-term but entertaining the qualms might end you exchanging words with the student.
+Note that the moment you try to win in with words, you are submitting to that student’s game.
 The worst thing is when he or she gets the last word.

-Ending it right away makes it clear to the other students that you are choosing not to engage.
+Ending it right away shows that you choose not to engage.
 Putting an end to something unacceptable is a strong response that shows you remain in control.

 3) INTERVENE IF YOU MUST

-Or maybe you’re more inclined to respond with something positive like good humor.
-Some teachers might say, “Aw, do you need a hug?”
-For sure, the rest of the class will laugh.
-This response shows that you are never affected.
+Some teachers find it relieving to respond with something positive like good humor.
+Some teachers might say, “Aw, you needed a hug.”
+While this calls for the rest of the class to laugh, but somehow your response shows that you are not affected.

 Interceding right away addresses a problem behavior as soon as it starts to boil.
 While there is no quick fix to manage teenagers who are oppositional and rude, there are behavior management strategies that can decrease the intensity of their negative behaviors.
 The key is to implement these approaches appropriately.
 Just make sure that you are consistent with your actions and be firm about what works for you.